 Many people visit a pharmacist before they see a doctor.
 If you do this, you might have some questions.
 It’s a good idea to ask your pharmacist about the following things:

-- Cost: the pharmacist will be able to tell you how much prescribed medications cost.
+- Costs: the pharmacist will be able to tell you how much prescribed medicines cost.

-- What to expect: every medication can cause side effects or even allergic reactions.
-Your pharmacist will tell you what to expect, and how to take or give the medication so that you can deal with any side effects.
+- What to expect: every medicine can cause side effects or even allergic reactions.
+Your pharmacist will tell you what to expect, and how to take or give the medicine so that you can manage any side effects.

-- How long to treat: your pharmacist can tell you how long your child needs to take medications or use other treatments.
+- How long to treat: your pharmacist can tell you how long your child needs to take medicines or use other treatments.

-- Drug interactions: if you take some medications together, it can cause interactions.
-Your pharmacist needs to know what other medications your child is taking, and will tell you about the risks of interactions between them.
+- Drug interactions: if you take some medicines together, it can cause interactions.
+Your pharmacist needs to know what other medicines your child is taking and will tell you about the risks of interactions between them.

-Make sure to tell your pharmacist about your child’s allergies or other medications your child is taking, including drops, inhalers, creams, vitamins or supplements.
+Make sure to tell your pharmacist about your child’s allergies or other medicines your child is taking, including drops, inhalers, creams, vitamins or supplements.